erinjerri/CYRA-app/README.md

 - Benchmarking
 - [x] Research Benchmark (OSWorld, DeepEval integration with LlamaIndex for Computer Use) |
-- 🔲 Run Benchmark analysis for multiple apps - creation of multiple to-do list items and integration across 20 different intergrations already in use for OpenAI to store log of data into productivity app
+- 🔲 Run Benchmark analysis for multiple apps - creation of multiple to-do list items and integration across 20 different integrations already in use for OpenAI to store log of data into productivity app